phalcon-orphanage/docs/en/reference/models.rst

 Hydration Modes
 ---------------
-As mentioned above, resultsets are collection of complete objects, this means that every returned result is an object representing a row in the database.
-These objects can be modified an saved again to persistance:
+As mentioned above, resultsets are collections of complete objects, this means that every returned result is an object representing a row in the database.
+These objects can be modified and saved again to persistence:

 .. code-block:: php